-Nearly every country and culture has its own herb lore — native plants that that were long believed to promote good health, and even good luck, to those who ate, drank, or carried them.
+Nearly every country and culture has its own herb lore—native plants that were long believed to promote good health, and even good luck to those who ate, drank, or carried them.
 Ireland, especially, had a wealth of herbal lore passed on by local healers well beyond the start of the Industrial age, much longer than many other European nations.
-Just in time for St. Patrick’s Day, here’s a look at some herbal remedies passed down by the “fairy doctors” of old Éire.
+Just in time for St. Patrick’s Day, here’s a look at some herbal remedies passed down from old Éire.

 Comfrey Root: Used for healing minor cuts, scrapes, and burns, battling inflammation from diaper rash, varicose veins, and arthritis, and reducing swelling from bruises, sprains, or pulled muscles.